nina-mir/CSC317-assignments/assignment-1/README.md

 ### <a id="first">Intel 64bit</a>

 **Step.
-1** download and install VirtualBox version VirtualBox 6.1.20 (released April 20 2021) + Package Extension file from the following link.
+1** Download and install VirtualBox version VirtualBox 6.1.20 (released April 20 2021) + Package Extension file from the following link.
 Refer to the image below from the same link for more info.

 Link: https://www.virtualbox.org/wiki/Download_Old_Builds_6_1